murtyjones/kiwi-react/README.md

 4. run `yarn`
 5. run `yarn start`

-NOTE: npm works instead of yarn as well.
+NOTE: npm works instead of yarn if you prefer it.